 Minimum payment standards for artists' labor have never been established by government at the city, state or federal level — that task has been left to us.
 In the absence of state oversight, W.A.G.E. introduces mechanisms for self-regulation into the contemporary art field that provide both artists and institutions with the means to collectively bring about a more equitable distribution of its economy.

-WAGENCY is a transactional platform that provides working artists of varying means with the necessary collective agency to negotiate compensation or withhold content from the nonprofit institutions that contract our labor.
+WAGENCY is a solidarity union and certification program that provides working artists of varying means with the necessary collective agency to negotiate compensation or withhold content from the nonprofit institutions that contract our labor.
 We built WAGENCY for artists who need to earn money in order to survive, and who refuse to support a multi-billion dollar industry through their exploitation by it.

 Artists are contracted workers.
 We supply content and produce value in the gig economy just like millions of others.
 When we enter into temporary transactional relationships with institutions we are content providers but that doesn't diminish the content of our work.
 It has nothing to do with what we make because payment is not for the content itself — it is for its provision.
 It is for the work of working with an institution.